By using our services, you agree to use our cookies.

 In order to purchase our products, you'll need to turn cookies back on.

-Play scientist for a day at the Reuben H. Fleet Science Center by engineering skyscrapers, examining images from the Hubble Space Telescope, and comparing medical tissue samples.
+Play scientist for a day at the Reuben H. Fleet Science Center by engineering skyscrapers, creating colored shadows, touching a tornado and examining images from the Hubble Space Telescope.
 Little ones will love Kid City, with its conveyor belts and cranes.
-Bonus: there's a free IMAX movie daily, included with admission!
+Bonus: multiple IMAX films screen daily and a pass to see one is included with admission!

 The Reuben H. Fleet Science Center is a scientific complex, full of fascinating, hands-on learning experiences for visitors of all ages.
 It is also home to the world’s first IMAX Dome Theater, presenting the biggest films on earth!
 Stop by and try your hand at designing images with a sand pendulum, analyzing the vibrations of guitar strings, or just learning something new about our universe.

 Here’s a look at some of the amazing exhibitions at the Reuben H. Fleet Science Center: